 The second form then go one better.
-Felicity comes to the fifth form classroom this time and steals Mam’zelle Dupont’s hair pins.
+Felicity comes to the sixth form classroom this time and steals Mam’zelle Dupont’s hair pins.
 She rushes off to repin her hair, and when she returns a curious hissing noise fills the room.
 Alicia investigates and follows the sound to the chimney where of of the second formers has stuck a pellet which forms a hissing snake.
 There they have also hidden a pin cushion full of hair pins…

-Mam’zelle suspects the fifth-formers have tricked her, but of course they haven’t and know nothing of snake-pellets.
+Mam’zelle suspects the sixth-formers have tricked her, but of course they haven’t and know nothing of snake-pellets.
 They are therefore amazed when Nora arrives to steal Mam’zelle’s second lot of hair pins and place a second pellet and pin cushion behind the blackboard.

 10/10 for hilarity and 10/10 for sheer audacity